mickeytheq/hades/docs/index.md

 Hades is a plugin for [Strange Eons](https://cgjennings.ca/eons/).
 It allows users to create custom content for Arkham Horror: LCG.

 Hades is inspired by and uses some elements of the [AHLCG plugin](https://github.com/tokeeto/StrangeEonsAHLCG/) created by Pilute23/JaqenZann and maintained by tokeeto.
-Initially, it is intended to be a re-implementation existing plugin with some key changes.
+Initially, it is intended to be a re-implementation of the existing plugin with some key changes.

 I am also the author of [Zoop](https://mickeytheq.github.io/ZoopDocs/) a plugin built on top of the existing AHLCG plugin.

+# Getting started

+Firstly install the Hades plugin

+1. Firstly download the Hades plugin file [here]().
+2. Find the Strange Eons plugin folder.
+If you don't already know where this is you can open Strange Eons, go to the `Toolbox` menu, select `Manage Plug-ins` and click `Open Plug-in Folder`
+3. Copy the Hades plugin file into the plugin folder
+4. Restart Strange Eons
+5. At this point Hades may prompt you to install the Arno Pro font files.
+Follow the instructions in [font setup](ui/fontsetup.md)
+6. To confirm setup is complete either create a new project or open an existing project and r-click on any directory, project or file and you should see the `Hades` option in the context menu

+## Creating a new card

+Most Hades functionality is accessed via the r-click menu under `Hades`.
+To create a new card do r-click `Hades -> New card`.
+Hades cards are not created via the normal Strange Eons `New Game Component` option as that mechanism is not compatible with the flexibility Hades offers on creating cards.
+See [card faces](feature/cardfaces.md)

+## Migrating existing AHLCG projects

+Hades can migrate projects in from the existing plugin format.
+See [migration](migration/ahlcgplugin.md) for more details.

 # Features